This Healthy Heart Hospital review was made after playing the game five times.

 - Healthy Heart Hospital has a ton of replay value.
 You will always have random patients, random abilities, random New Hires, and different combinations of hospital extensions in the game, so it’s a different challenge every time you play it.
 This is a game that you could still be playing years from now if you enjoy it.

-- This is not the most attractive game to look at when it’s on the table.
-We don’t mind the retro-style artwork, but the colors are a bit dull.
-Unfortunately, I think this is enough to keep some people from buying the game.
-The theme is great, but it could have been even stronger with better art.
+- Healthy Heart Hospital is not the most attractive game to look at when it’s on the table.
+I don’t mind the retro-style artwork, but the colors on the board and the tokens are a bit dull.
+Unfortunately, I think that will be enough to keep some people from buying the game.

 - If you don’t like a ton of luck in your games, chances are you’re not going to enjoy Healthy Heart Hospital too much.
-Your chances of winning depend highly on your early cube and token draws, so you could lose even if you do everything right.
-I kind of like the randomness since it adds to the theme (you never know who’s going to come through the hospital doors), but not everyone in my group shares my opinion on this.
+Your chances of winning depend pretty highly on your early cube and token draws, so you could lose even if you do everything right.
+I kind of like the randomness since it adds to the theme, but not everyone in my group shares my opinion on this.

-On the overall, we had a good time playing Healthy Heart Hospital.
-There’s a pretty good chance we wouldn’t like it as much if it had a different theme, but as it is it’s an above-average game.
-Our group as a whole does not like the artwork, but that’s not enough to keep us from playing this one again.
-I do have to point out, though, that twice we switched over to Pandemic right after playing this game, so take from that what you will.
+On the overall, my group had a good time playing Healthy Heart Hospital.
+There’s a pretty good chance we wouldn’t like it as much if it had a different theme, but as it is it’s a good, challenging game with a unique theme.
+I do think the game needs some better artwork, but that’s not enough to keep me from playing this one again.
+I do have to point out, though, that twice my group switched over to Pandemic right after playing this game, so take from that what you will.

 If you know that this is a theme that you’ll like, then chances are you will enjoy Healthy Heart Hospital.
 If you don’t like luck-based games and could take or leave the theme, then you’ll probably want to pass on this one.